 KEPRO-North Carolina's Quality Improvement Organization has a group of doctors and other health care professionals who are paid by the Federal government.
 This organization is paid by Medicare to check on and help improve the quality of care for people with Medicare.
-KEPRO-North Carolina's Quality Improvement Organization is an independent organization.
+KEPRO-North Carolina's Quality Improvement Organization Insert state-specific QIO name is an independent organization.
 It is not connected with our plan.